Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 If your card reading reveals that a treasure is here, it lies in the center alcove.

 If your card reading indicates an encounter with [[4.
-World Almanac/NPCs/Strahd Von Zarovich (COS).md\|Strahd]] in this area, he is in his coffin, ready to attack anyone who opens the lid.
+World Almanac/NPCs/Strahd Von Zarovich.md\|Strahd]] in this area, he is in his coffin, ready to attack anyone who opens the lid.

 ### K87.
 Guardians